cloudforet-io/cloudforet-io.github.io/content/en/docs/concepts/identity/rbac/_index.md

 ### Policy

 A policy is a collection of permissions.
 In permission, the allowed access range for each resource of Space One is defined.
 A policy can be assigned to each user through a role.
-Policies can be posted on the Marketplace and used by other users, or can be posted privately for a specific domain.
+Policies can be published on the Marketplace and be used by other users, or can be published privately for a specific domain.

 This permission is expressed in the form below. _**{service}.{resource}.{verb}**_ For example, it has the form _**inventory.Server.list**_ .

 Permission also corresponds to SpaceONE API Method.
-This is because each microservice in each SpaceONE is closely related to each exposed API method.
+This is because each microservice in SpaceONE is closely related to each exposed API method.
-Therefore, when the user who calls the API calls the method, the corresponding permission is required.
+Therefore, when the user calls SpaceONE API Method, corresponding permission is required.

-For example, if you want to call inventory.Server.list to see the server list of the Inventory service The user must include the corresponding _**inventory.Server.list**_ permission in the role.
+For example, if you want to call inventory.Server.list to see the server list of the Inventory service, you must have the corresponding _**inventory.Server.list**_ permission included in your role.

 Permission cannot be granted directly to a user.
 Instead, an appropriate set of permissions can be defined as a policy and assigned to a user through a role.
 For more information, refer to [Understanding Policy](/docs/concepts/identity/rbac/understanding-policy/).